kubernetes/website/docs/tasks/access-application-cluster/port-forward-access-application-cluster.md

 ---
-title: Using Port Forwarding to Access Applications in a Cluster
+title: Use Port Forwarding to Access Applications in a Cluster
+redirect_from:
+- "/docs/user-guide/connecting-to-applications-port-forward/"
+- "/docs/user-guide/connecting-to-applications-port-forward.html"
 ---

 {% capture overview %}